pypeit/PypeIt/doc/dev/niresconfig.rst

 By default, :ref:`pypeit_setup` uses the setup identifier (e.g., A,B,C,D...) to assign frames to a single calibration group.
 Since NIRES has only one configuration, i.e., ony one setup identifier, all the frames would have the same PypeIt keyword ``calib``.
-However, since it is likely, during an observing night, to observe different targets, PypeIt automatically assigns different ``calib`` values to the science/standard frames of different targets.
+However, since it is likely, during an observing night, to observe different targets, PypeIt automatically assigns different ``calib`` values to the science/standard NIRES frames of different targets.
-Moreover, usually only one set of flat/dark observations are taken for the different targets, therefore PypeIt automatically sets ``calib = all`` for the flat and dark frames, so that it can use them for the calibration of all the different targets.
+Moreover, usually only one set of flat observations are taken for the different targets, therefore PypeIt automatically sets ``calib = all`` for the flat frames, so that it can use them for the calibration of all the different targets.
 See :ref:`calibration-groups`.
 The user can always edit the :ref:`pypeit_file` to assign specific calibration frames to specific science frames using the data in the ``calib`` column of the :ref:`data_block`.